 Doctoral students in the Divinity School must successful complete a panel of qualifying examinations.
 Each students completes four written examinations, one of which must be in an area outside of the student's primary area of study.
 An oral research statement is also required, which, along with the written examinations, is the subject of discussion and review during the oral exam.
 A minimum of four examiners is required, and reflects the ongoing conversation across disciplines in the study of religion.

 Each area of study establishes its own exams, and the guidelines by which students in that area must construct the panel of examinations.
-For more information about area exam guidelines, please visit [insert menu link].
+For more information about area exam guidelines, please visit the relevant area of study page.

 The dissertation is the written culmination of the doctoral degree program and represents a contribution of original research to the chosen field of scholarly inquiry.